 The button’s click event is bound to a

-gotoDetail method that navigates imperatively
+gotoDetail() method that should navigate imperatively

 by telling the router where to go.

-- Import the
+- Import the angular_router.

 - Inject the

-routerin the constructor (along with the
+Routerin the constructor, along with the

-gotoDetailby calling the
+gotoDetail()by calling the router

-— a path and the route parameter — to
+name and the route parameter — to

 back in the

-The designers think we should display the dashboard heroes in a row of rectangles.
-They've given us ~60 lines of CSS for this purpose including some simple media queries for responsive design.
+The app is functional but it needs styling.
+The dashboard heroes should display in a row of rectangles.
+You’ve received around 60 lines of CSS for this purpose, including some simple media queries for responsive design.

-they'll completely obscure the component logic.
+would obscure the component logic.

-lib folder and reference
+lib/src folder and reference

 that file in the component metadata’s